Soungoutou Magassa: Early life

-Soungoutou Magassa was born in Stains, Seine-Saint-Denis, playing football for several Francilian clubs before joining the Monaco academy in 2018.
+Soungoutou Magassa was born on 8 October 2003 in Stains, Seine-Saint-Denis, playing football for several Francilian clubs before joining the Monaco academy in 2018.

 Club career

+Monaco

 Magassa signed his first professional contract with Monaco in April 2021, choosing them over other high-profile clubs seeking to sign him, including Roma and Milan.
 He made his professional debut for Monaco on 2 January 2022, replacing Wissam Ben Yedder during a 3–1 Coupe de France away win over Quevilly-Rouen in the round of 32.

+West Ham United

+On 29 August 2025, Magassa signed for Premier League club West Ham United on a long-term contract for an undisclosed fee.

 International career

 Of Malian descent, Soungoutou Magassa is eligible for both the French and Malian national teams.
+He was called up to the France U20s for the 2023 FIFA U-20 World Cup.

 Style of play

 Described as a box-to-box midfielder, Magassa is able to play both as a defensive midfielder and a centre-back.
 Good with both feet, he describes himself as a player good at winning the ball back and finding optimal passing options.